 In addition to its examination programs, FINRA also uses automated surveillance to identify firms with close-out obligations for all threshold securities within a specified period.
 Specifically, we found that FINRA runs quarterly reports using FTD data obtained from NSCC to identify all threshold securities for that quarter and those clearing firms with potential close-out obligations in those securities-that is, aged FTD in threshold securities.
 FINRA staff then contact these firms to determine why the potential close-out obligation has not been met, and to determine whether there are any violations of Regulation SHO or whether the aged FTD were due to legal exceptions.
 Since the adoption of the temporary rule, FINRA staff stated that FINRA has updated its surveillances to monitor for FTD in all securities, and that it runs the surveillance on a bimonthly basis.
-FINRA then selects firms identified by this surveillance to contact to determine why the potential close-out obligation has not been met and to determine whether there are any violations of Regulation SHO.
+FINRA then selects firms identified by this surveillance to contact to determine why the potential close-out obligation has not been met and to determine why the potential close-out obligation has not been met and to determine why the potential close-out obligation has not been met and to determine whether there are any violations of Regulation SHO.

 CBOE also monitors its membership for compliance with Regulation SHO through its member firm examinations and surveillances.
 Between January 1, 2005, and December 31, 2008, CBOE conducted 326 examinations that included a review of Regulation SHO requirements.
-Of these examinations, 152 contained some level of apparent Regulation SHO violations (i.e., 140 marking violations, 65 locate violations, and 26 close-out violations).
-Due to their nature, the majority of these violations were resolved through nonformal disciplinary action.
-CBOE also participated in a 2006 sweep
+Of these examinations, 152 contained some level of apparent Regulation SHO violations (i.e., 140 marking violations, 65 locate violations, and 26 close-out violations).91 Due to their nature, the majority of these violations were resolved through nonformal disciplinary action.
+CBOE also participated in a 2006 sweep examination that focused on the options market maker exception to the close-out requirement for aged FTD in threshold securities that were open for 13 consecutive days.
+CBOE staff also have developed surveillance to help detect noncompliance with the close-out requirements of Regulation SHO.

-&lt;sup>91CBOE officials stated that member firm examinations are conducted every year for the largest clearing firms and for those firms that conduct business with public customers.
+91CBOE officials stated that member firm examinations are conducted every year for the largest clearing firms and for those firms that conduct business with public customers.
 The remaining members are examined up to every other year.
 The total number of violations exceeds the number of examinations with Regulation SHO findings because some examinations contained more than one type of violation.